Izabela88/walkers-website/documents/features/features.md

     - This page features a form asking the user for their email address and password.
     - The user can choose to register via social media: Google or Facebook.
-    - When registering, the user must indicate whether he is a pet sitter or not.
+    - When registering, the user must indicate whether he/she is a pet sitter or not.
 For this, there is a query that is highlighted in red and a box that should be checked if the user is a pet sitter.
     - When a user registers via social media, the same query appears.
-The user must indicate whether he is a pet sitter or not.
+The user must indicate whether he/she is a pet sitter or not.
     - Once completed the user is redirected to a home page.